SAP/webres6/README.md

 - Can load Chrome extensions to manage cookie consent
 - Can handle NAT64 on the API server side.
 - Exports data using a REST API as JSON for further analysis.
+- Allows caching and archiving of results in Redis or flat files.
+- Calculates scores based on the share of resources available for IPv6-only clients and keeps a score-board of the results.

 The tool can be accessed using a [CLI Client](#cli) and a built-in [Web app](#web-app).

 ### Known limitations

 Only works if Selenium is running on a dual-stack hosts (or on an IPv6-only host with NAT64).
-  - If the host is IPv4-only, everything will be reported in red even if the web sites are IPv6 ready – This limitation is going to stay.
+  - If the host is IPv4-only, everything will be reported in red even if the Web pages are IPv6 ready – This limitation is going to stay.
   - If the host is IPv6-only without NAT64, all IPv4-only resources are missed out.

 No auto-detection of NAT64 prefixes - prefixes other than the well-known prefix `64:ff9b::/96` need to be statically configured.